 Dr. Smith will discuss specific limitations with you at the time of your consultation.

 Thousands of chemical peels are performed successfully each year.
 Nevertheless, you should be aware of potential risks and specific complications associated with chemosurgery.

 Post operative complications such as infection, scarring, and abnormal pigmentation are occasionally seen.
-Poor healing resulting in excessive scar formation, seen in a very small percentage of patients, may nesessitate a second operation.
+Poor healing resulting in excessive scar formation, seen in a very small percentage of patients, may necessitate a second operation.
 Risk of complications can be minimized by closely following your surgeon’s advice on follow-up care during the healing process.
 Dr. Smith will discuss this in more detail with you during your consultation in Houston Texas.

 Chemosurgery typically is performed improve fine wrinkling over the forehead about the eyelids and cheeks, and around the mouth.
 The extent of the procedure depends on what changes are desired.
 Dr. Smith’s recommendation you may be operated on in the surgeon’s office or as out-patient in the hospital.

 For laser resurfacing or chemical peels in Houston Texas contact us today.